Frequently Asked Questions - Science Practicals

 The practical endorsements for A level science courses are not assessed by a one-off examination.
 The endorsement is obtained by ongoing assessment of practical skills, and partly by assessed practicals and write ups.
 The Greene’s A level science practical courses are designed to allow you time to acquire and be assessed on your practical skills in addition to completing the minimum number of assessed practicals and having recorded you practical work.

-If you are unable to attend our standard starter and completer courses there is also the option of attending week long intensive courses in Biology, Chemistry and/or Physics.
+If you are unable to attend our standard weekly courses there is also the option of attending week long intensive courses in Biology, Chemistry and/or Physics.
 These intensive courses also meet the assessment criteria of the A level science practical endorsement.
 Dates for the intensive course options can be found here

 Yes.
 Remember you cannot obtain the A level practical endorsement unless you have satisfactorily completed a minimum of 12 specified practicals.

-We have three tutors who teach our science practical courses, assisted by laboratory technicians:
+We have four tutors who teach our science practical courses, assisted by laboratory technicians:

 There will be the opportunity to talk to your tutor during the practical sessions – depending on the time available, your tutor is likely to be happy to answer your questions on other areas of your syllabus as well as the practical content.